National Science and Technology Council: Committees

+The structure of the NSTC is periodically reorganized by each presidential administration to reflect its science and technology priorities.
+As a result, the number, names, and responsibilities of committees, subcommittees, and working groups change over time.

-Committee Membership
+Committee membership

 The NSTC is chaired by the President.
 The rest of the NSTC membership is made up of Cabinet Secretaries and Agency Heads with significant science and technology responsibilities, and other White House officials and advisors where necessary.
-The APST is responsible for managing the NSTC.
-The Office of Science and Technology Policy (OSTP) Director Kelvin Droegemeier managed the NSTC under the first Trump administration even though Executive Order 12881 does not include the OSTP Director in the NSTC.
+The NSTC is supported by the Office of Science and Technology Policy (OSTP), which manages the council's day-to-day operations and coordinates its activities with participating federal agencies on behalf of the President.
+The Assistant to the President for Science and Technology (APST) typically serves as the Director of OSTP.
+The specific officials responsible for managing the NSTC vary by presidential administration.
 The president and cabinet-level officials are rarely present at meetings of the NSTC.
 Therefore, NSTC activities are carried out by OSTP and NSTC staff in collaboration with federal agency staff.
-Federal agencies assign staff to the NSTC and their numbers have ranged from 5 to 21 members in previous years.
+Federal agencies assign staff to the NSTC, and their numbers have ranged from 5 to 21 members in previous years.

-Member Agencies
+Member agencies

-Agencies represented in the NSTC include:
+Membership varies by presidential administration but generally includes departments and agencies with significant science and technology responsibilities.
+Agencies that have been represented in the NSTC include: